 This club, which is shaped like a box, is just a couple of minutes stroll from Verboten.
 Its’ simple design, combined with excellent line ups away from the more usual EDM sounds, is a breath of fresh air.
 Output DJs are less well known than the global EDM celebrities.
 However, with artists such as Jamie Jones, Len Faki, Seth Troxler and Danny Tenaglia you can be sure of some fantastic Deep House, Techno and House music.

-This multilevel lounge/dance club is extremely posh, and hosts DJs, VJ’s and numerous hip hop themed dance evenings.
+As one of the multilevel NYC nightclubs, Element is extremely posh and hosts DJs, VJ’s, and numerous hip hop themed dance evenings.
 With its’ huge main room ceilings, impressive Romanesque archways and mezzanine candlelit walls, Element ranks among the most elegant NYC nightclubs.
 This three level haven for clubbers includes a VIP mezzanine, enticing lounge areas and several full service bars.

 Finally, another enjoyable Manhattan night spot to check out is situated in Gramercy (in the east of the island).
 Riff Raff’s is like a cross between a House music club and a tiki bar.
 Much of the time, the DJs are local people, and all clubbers have Amazonian war paint applied to them upon entry.
 The venue’s décor transports you out of an urban environment and into a rain forest, whilst still offering incredible laser lights, VIP bottle poppers, and a cozy dance floor to DJ ratio.